oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 "client_secret":
 :    REQUIRED.
 The client secret.

-Including the client credentials in the request content using the two parameters is NOT RECOMMENDED and SHOULD be limited to clients unable to directly utilize the HTTP Basic authentication scheme (or other password-based HTTP authentication schemes).
 The parameters can only be transmitted in the request content and MUST NOT be included in the request URI.

 For example, a request to refresh an access token ({{refreshing-an-access-token}}) using the content parameters (with extra line breaks for display purposes